apaluya/tc-camp-api-workshop/README.md

 # 2019 TC Camp API Workshop

-This project contains material related to the [2019 TC Camp API Workshop](https://www.tccamp.org/2019/03/api-workshop-tccamp-2019/), _API Documentation for Beginners_.
+This project supports the [2019 TC Camp API Workshop](https://www.tccamp.org/2019/03/api-workshop-tccamp-2019/), _API Documentation for Beginners_.

 This project contains course material for the following sessions: